junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You're not paying attention," Jo points out sharply, studying his face.
 Her shape settles down as she concentrates, looking more solidified as her feet touch the floor and start walking alongside him, instead of sliding.
 "Got something on your mind?"

 Dean picks up his pace again, passing the spare rooms and storage rooms without looking.
 "Where do I start?"
 He answers glumly, glancing at Jo.
-"Take your pick, broken Heaven, dying angels, ghosts, Lucifer --"
+"Take your pick, broken Heaven, dying angels, ghosts, the Devil --"

 She looks solid enough now, so for a short minute, Dean can trick his brain to believe this really is the real Jo talking to him -- in a way, she is.